lucashflores/ethernaut/readme.md

 Another block explorer one, just get the bytecode of the creation of the contract, get the last 64 hex characters that represent the last item of the array an I just had to learn that bytes16 cast of bytes32 will get the first 32 hex characters from left to right and not from right to left.

 ### Gatekeeper One (Level 13)
 The most complicated part about this was the gasLeft thing, I was trying to determine which gas to use by trial and error for a long time before I decided to just use a brute force solution.
-The gatekey was easy to determine ```0x0000001000003Bad```, i just got a 8 byte string that the last 2 bytes were the last 2 bytes of my player address, and a different byte in the first 4 to conform to the second requirement.3
+The gatekey was easy to determine ```0x0000001000003Bad```, i just got a 8 byte string that the last 2 bytes were the last 2 bytes of my player address, and a different byte in the first 4 to conform to the second requirement.

 ### Gatekeeper Two (Level 14)
 The main thing to solve this one was to know that when something is called withing the constructor, the extcodesize will be 0 because the contract indeed have no code yet.
 For the gate key I just needed to do the inverse operation to calculate it. ```gatekeeper-two.sol```